-Asset class Depreciation method and rate
+Depreciation method and rate

-Land and buildings over life of the lease (125 years)

-Furniture and equipment 20% straight line

-Computer equipment 33.33% straight line

-Motor vehicles 25% straight line
+over life of the lease (125 years) 20% straight line 33.33% straight line 25% straight line

 Assets in the course of construction are included at cost.
 Depreciation on these assets is not charged until they are brought into use and reclassified to freehold or leasehold land and buildings.